cfw-guide/dsi.cfw.guide/docs/installing-unlaunch.md

    - If you want to create your own Unlaunch background, see the [DS-Homebrew Wiki page](https://wiki.ds-homebrew.com/twilightmenu/custom-unlaunch-backgrounds)
 1. Exit TWiLight Menu++ Settings
 1. In the file navigation menu, launch `Unlaunch DSi Installer`
+   - If you see two black screens after launching, download [nds-hb-menu](https://github.com/devkitPro/nds-hb-menu/releases), put the .nds file on the SD root, rename `Unlaunch.dsi` to `Unlaunch.nds`, then launch nds-hb-menu using TWiLight Menu++, and start `Unlaunch.nds`
 1. Select the "install now" option
    - If Unlaunch freezes at `ERROR: MISMATCH IN FAT COPIES`, please take a look at the [Troubleshooting](troubleshooting.html) page
 1. When completed, reboot your system